Why not just SCA?

 Chainsaw

-Blocks non-compliant installs on the package request path.
+Refuses non-compliant installs on the install path.

 How teams adopt it